-**Please note that Unorthodox Philanthropy is temporarily suspending acceptance of new submissions as we develop a response to COVID-19 relative to current and pending commitments.
-Check back here for updates.**
+**Please note that Unorthodox Philanthropy is temporarily suspending acceptance of new submissions.
+See here for more information about UP's COVID-19 response.**

 How do I submit my idea to Unorthodox Philanthropy?
 If you received a note about this opportunity from someone you know, use the submission form link and code in his/her email to submit your idea.
 Please ask your contact for the submission link and code before contacting us.
 Submission links and codes do not expire.
 If you did not receive an invitation to submit, but have an idea that meets our criteria, contact us.

 What happens after I submit?
 You will see a confirmation page saying “Thank you for your submission,” but will not receive a separate email.
 For submissions that seem like a good fit, we will request additional information and/or a full proposal.
 All applicants will be notified of their status within 4-6 weeks of the submission period deadline.